 General Information

-Monthly Household Net (After Taxes) Income: Number of Dependents:
+Monthly Household Net Income: Number of Dependents:

 Monthly Necessary Expenses: Your Age:

 Amount Remaining to Save for Goals: Expected Graduation Date:

-Identify goals, cost, tim eline, savings method , and anticipated rate of return.
+Identify goals, cost, timeline, savings method, and anticipated rate of return.

 Set your goals Goal #1: Goal #2: Goal #3:

 Total cost of each goal

 Current funds available

 Time needed to achieve each goal

 Monthly contribution to achieve goal

 Funding source for monthly contribution

 Method for saving/investing for goal

 Expected interest rate/rate of return

 There could be risks that might keep you from reaching your goals.
 In many cases, insurance can help protect against these risks.

-Risks: Identify risks below that could keep you from reaching your goals and then check Type of Insurance With Monthly Cost the boxes for any insurance you have that can protect you from each risk.
-Life \$ Health \$ Disability \$ Auto \$ Home/Renters \$ \$
+Risks: Identify risks below that could keep you from reaching your goals and then check Туре es of Insurar nce with Mo nthly Cost the boxes for any insurance you have that can Life Health Disability Auto Home/Renters protect you from each risk. \$ \$ \$ \$ \$ \$